yinyangsammy/snapshot-location-assessment/README.md

 I have improved the header, navbar, contact section and footer to the best of my abilities for all pages.

-Overall, I am happy with the speed the site runs on every device I've tried (Various laptops, desktops, tablets and mobile phones).
+Overall, I am happy with the speed the site runs on every device I've tried (various laptops, desktops, tablets and mobile phones).
 The pages load fast and all the functions run smoothly.

 I am also more inclined to develop an app for tablets and mobile devices.